EdwinVelazquez/Revenge/PS3RemoteTest/readme.md

 - avoid having more duplicate instance (avoid having 2 player with the same remote)
 - add exceptions (maybe)
   - when remote does't exist
-  - when player # doesn't exit (i think this should be handled by the main program)
+  - when player # doesn't exist (i think this should be handled by the main program)
   - thinking of renaming joystick function or at least return x and y values together
   - (going to clean the code later to remove the unwanted comments)